Worker Share Program

 Once you start as a Worker Share, your hours will be tracked to achieve the goal of 72 hours, paying the cost of your Family Share.
 Every 4 hours equals 1 Family Share.
 By the time we deliver the last CSA box, or work the last farmer's market of the season, your Share should be paid for.
 It takes approximately 72 hours to work off a Family Share.
 (Worker Shares who pick their boxes up at our farm do not qualify for a discount.)

 If you work more than the 72 hours required, you can use your credit to purchase extra vegetables, a Winter Storage Box, towards next year's Share, or we will pay you at the rate of $8.75/hour.

 If you find you are not able to work off the cost of your Family Share by the end of the season, you simply pay the remainder.
 If you start as a Worker Share and find you must stop, but wish to continue receiving weekly boxes, we'll credit you for the boxes you've worked off, then you can pay for the balance of the season.
 If you have to stop and no longer want to receive a box, we'll cancel your membership, add up the hours you've worked and figure out whether you owe us or we owe you.

 Although we love children and animals, please make other arrangements for them when you’re at work on the farm.

 A Worker Share position is a serious commitment to work.
-We rely on your efforts to complete necessary tasks.
+We rely on your efforts to complete vital tasks.
 If someone simply fails to show up, another person has to try to fit those duties into their already full schedule, throwing a major wrench into the farm works.

 We are especially grateful for Worker Shares who come back to the farm for another season.
 Their experience helps the tasks go faster, allows us to pair them with new Worker Shares for training, and gives us a chance to enjoy their company for another year.
 Returning Worker Shares have 1st choice of shifts.
 They should fill out a new application, but do not need to supply references.